-No Ability for Ads: If you would like to create Facebook Ads to help promote your business, you can only do so if your business is built on a business page.
+- No Ability for Ads: If you would like to create Facebook Ads to help promote your business, you can only do so if your business is built on a business page.
 Personal profiles lack the ability to create ads.

->

-> So, if you are a small business just getting ready to join social media, do yourself a favor and do it the right way: Just create a Facebook Business Page.
+So, if you are a small business just getting ready to join social media, do yourself a favor and do it the right way: Just create a Facebook Page for your business.

->

-> If you only have a personal profile for your business…
+If you only have a personal profile for your business…

->

-> Then you are in luck, because this is a quick fix!
+Then you are in luck, because this is a quick fix!
 All you need to do is convert the personal profile into a business page, by following the steps below.